-Alverno College urges all members of the community to report any bias related incidents.
+Alverno College urges all members of the community to report any bias-related incidents.
 There are several ways to address the incident:

-- Seek campus support Students are encouraged to speak to College officials to report incidents of bias (e.g. academic deans, administrators with supervisory responsibilities, campus safety, human resources). - Seek confidential support To be assured the report will remain confidential, consult with one of Alverno's Counselors, Coordinator of Health Services or the Campus Minister.
+- Seek Campus support- Students are encouraged to speak to College officials to report incidents of bias (i.e.: academic deans, administrators with supervisory responsibilities, Campus Safety, Human Resources, etc.). - Seek confidential support To be assured the report will remain confidential, consult with one of Alverno's Counselors, the Coordinator of Health Services, or the Campus Minister.
 Each will offer confidential resources and options.
 These individuals are not required to tell anyone else private, personally identifiable information unless there is reason to fear for the safety of the victim or other community members. - File an online, confidential, anonymous report Alverno College accepts and investigates all allegations of improper activity by Alverno employees and students.
-Potential wrong doing may be reported on the Confidential/Anonymous form (found on the first page of IOL).

-- File a complaint with the college Students who believe they have been subjected to incidents of bias are encouraged to file a report with Student Affairs staff.
+Potential wrongdoing may be reported on the Confidential/Anonymous form (the link for this form can be found on the sign-in landing page of IOL). - File a complaint with the college Students who believe they have been subjected to incidents of bias are encouraged to file a report with Student Affairs staff.
 Reporting means that only people who need to know will be told and information will only be shared as necessary with investigators, witnesses, advocates, and the accused individual(s).
-You can file a complaint in any one of the following ways: - You can use the online report form available through the Alverno website at Alverno.edu/campuslife.
+You can file a complaint in any one of the following ways:

+- You can use the online report form available through the Alverno website at Alverno.edu/campuslife.
 Once you have completed and submitted the online form, you will be contacted by a member of the Alverno community who will be addressing the incident. - 2.
-You may submit an email to the Student Affairs Office by emailing studentaffairs@alverno.edu. - 3.
-You may submit a phone report by calling the Student Affairs Office at 414-382-6118 during business hours.
-If you choose to leave a message your call be will returned at the earliest possible time.
+You may submit an email to the Dean of Students Office by emailing studentaffairs@alverno.edu. - 3.
+You may submit a phone report by calling the Dean of Students Office at 414-382-6118 during business hours.
+If you choose to leave a message your call will be returned at the earliest possible time.
 You can also call Campus Safety at 414-382-6158 (non-emergency) or 414-382-6911 (emergency or Officer on duty).